LukaJCB/blog/_posts/2015-12-31-full-stack-scala-part-2.markdown

 title:  "Full Stack Scala Part 2: Persistence with MongoDB"
 date:   2015-12-31 14:00:25 +0100
 categories: Scala
-tags: Scala Scala.js Scalatra Mongodb Casbah REST
+tags: Scala Scala.js Scalatra MongoDB
 ---

 In the [last post] we talked about setting up a tiny application that shares Scala code across the Server and Client.